 Brian’s photographs marked a clear shift in Mel & Kim's image, both with the use of hair and with a noticeably more natural approach to make-up - something which also fits your personal philosophy that ‘You should notice the woman, not the make-up’.

 Yes definitely.
 I’m known in the industry for my very natural make-up and my ‘smokey eye’, so when I was doing Mel & Kim’s make-up for the cover, I was doing those looks.
 I just wanted to make them look beautiful and stunning and gorgeous!
-In some of the pictures. you will see that the girls’ make-up is quite natural, but Brian wanted us to go a little bit stronger.
-He is not one of these men who is afraid of looking at make-up.
-He sees that it can be something that enhances the person’s beauty, rather than take away from it, and he likes women to look glamorous and sexy, but not sexual - there is a difference.
-Brian wanted the girls to look gorgeous, so he was always saying to me, ‘add a little more, Ariane’.
+In some of the pictures, you will see that the girls’ make-up is quite natural, but Brian wanted us to go a little bit stronger.
+He is not one of those men who is afraid of looking at make-up.
+He sees that it can be something that enhances the person’s beauty rather than take away from it, and he likes women to look glamorous and sexy, but not sexual - there is a difference.
+Brian wanted the girls to look gorgeous so he was always saying to me, ‘add a little more, Ariane’.
 ‘You can go a little stronger’ (laughs).

 (Laughs) and what about the girls themselves – were they open to your suggestions on what make-up would suit them, or did they have their own idea of what they wanted?

 What I found that was so lovely about Mel & Kim was that they really embraced my ideas.
 They hadn’t really done a smokey eye before, and when I showed them that look, they could see that it wasn't looking like they had been punched in the eye, or anything (laughs) and they were so open to doing it.
 I thought that was fantastic because we were trying to reflect their personalities and not put our stamp on it

 Were there any challenges with Mel & Kim's make-up?